 Many people don’t realize that USDA grading of beef is a voluntary process.
 That’s right, purveyors of beef are not required to grade their beef.
 Often the grading process allows meat suppliers to command a higher price for better cuts.
 In cases where there isn’t a grade noted, look at the internal marbling of the meat to get an idea of what you are buying.
 More internal marbling generally equates to a better cut of meat.

 Why would one want more internal flecks of fat in a steak?
 There is a big difference between external fat on a cut of meat as opposed to the internal fat that runs throughout the muscle fibers.
 Marbling or the white striations or flecks of fat within the beef creates more tenderness through increased moisture, enhanced flavor and a great mouthfeel.
-A number of factors go into trying to create higher grades of beef including what the animal eats, the breed, the cut, the age of the animal and the usage of the muscle and resulting cut of meat.
+Ideally you would like to have a prime grade standing rib roast as it will be more flavorful and more tender with more flecks of internal fat.
+However, a choice grade is a great second option.

 Bone-in vs Boneless Rib Roast

 Decisions, decisions.
-Should you buy a bone-in standing rib roast to cook or a boneless rib roast.
-One should not that even though the ribs have been removed in the boneless version, it is still referred to as a boneless rib roast.
+Should you buy a bone-in standing rib roast to cook or a boneless rib roast?
+One should note that even though the ribs have been removed in the boneless version, it is still referred to as a boneless rib roast.
 But which do you buy?
 I personally love to cook a bone-in or standing rib roast.
 But why?